The Sound of Bending Kerfkore: Slam Grand Pianos

 In the early years of Slam Grand, Gary used traditional wood bending techniques involving a 100-tonne press bending wood around a 1500 lb form.
 Since then, Gary has transitioned production from form bending plywood to kerf-bending techniques using Kerfkore products as the primary material.
 With Kerfkore and CNC machining, Slam Grand is now able to manufacture their piano shells in a fraction of the time, with orders shipping within a week.

 The biggest drawback to owning a grand piano is the weight.
 Typical grand pianos can weigh over 1,000 pounds, whereas a Slam Grand piano shell weighs a little over 200 pounds.
-By using Kerfkore, Gary not only reduced the weight of Slam Grand piano shells but also added to their strength and durability:
+With Kerfkore, Gary not only reduced the weight of the piano shells but also added to their strength and durability:

 “We have people sitting, dancing, standing on them – Kid Rock has a camo print one that he gets up on stage – the Counting Crows have one they’ve been touring with for some 12-13 years.”